-In addition to this, the WHS Regulations have specific requirements relating to the risk of exposure to airborne asbestos.
+The WHS Regulations have specific requirements relating to the risk of exposure to airborne asbestos.
+For further information, see the Code of practice: How to Safely Remove Asbestos.

-1.2 What are exposure standards?
+1.4 What are exposure standards?

-Exposure standards represent the airborne concentration of a particular substance or mixture that must not be exceeded.
+Exposure standard means an exposure standard listed in the Workplace Exposure Standards for Airborne Contaminants and represents the airborne concentration of a particular substance or mixture that must not be exceeded.

 There are three types of exposure standard: